Nesjaja Hatali, portrait by Edward S. Curtis

 Bored senseless with my own work I made a few prints last weekend with Library of Congress negatives.
 I’m reduced to a blubbering mass by some of Curtis’s work, and have always wanted to see some of it in carbon.

 Carbon transfer on lanaquarelle, pigmented with Lamp Black and Iron Oxide Brown.
 Nesjaja Hatali, From the Edward S. Curtis collection.
-Digital negative made from LoC scan of an original print (brown ink gravure probably printed by John Andrew & Son, Boston).
-I cropped a bit of the original’s damage out of the margins but left the bottom to include Curtis’s name and date impression.
-More info on the original gravure here-
+Digital negative made from LoC scan of a damaged original print (brown ink gravure probably printed by John Andrew & Son, Boston).
+I cropped a bit of the damage out of the margins but left the bottom to include Curtis’s name and date impression.
+More info on the original gravure edition here-

 A quick cut and paste from Wikipedia on Hatali himself-